couchbaselabs/ToDoLite-Android/tutorial.md

 ![][image-1]

-Every step of the tutorial are saved to a branch on the GitHub repository.
-If you find yourself in trouble and want to skip a step or catch up, you can just check out to the next branch.
-For example, to start checkout on `workshop/initial_state`:
+We have tried to avoid having this workshop be just a series of cut-n-paste sections of code so you will find below a series of steps that will help you build the application.
+If you find yourself in trouble and want to skip a step or catch up, you can look at the completed code in the `finished/` directory.

-	git checkout workshop/initial_state

 In the source code, you will find comments to help locate where the missing code is meant to go.
 For example: